SampsonM/otb-tech-test/README.md

 Before we get started, as this is a tech test, I want to lay out what is different between what I'd do in production and here.

 ### `Why Aren't You Pairing?`

-Well I stopped offering to do that when I realised I spend more time thinking - "they probably think you're an idiot for not knowing this now, well done, you've blown it..." - more than actually thinking about the problem I was dealing with.
+Well I stopped offering to pair when I realised I spend more time thinking - "they probably think you're an idiot for not knowing this now, well done, you've blown it..." - more than actually thinking about the problem I was dealing with.
 When in reality I was just writing an if statement and nobody was paying attention just yet.

 In reality when I am comfortable and a job isn't on the line, I like to chat with folk and enjoy the process because why not!